 The prefix of the message indicates where to find information about the message.
 For example, some messages in this manual have the prefix "ORA".
 If you encounter a message without a prefix, first check the manuals for the release of Oracle you are using, then check this manual.

 The accuracy of the messages in this manual is our primary concern.
 Occasionally, an enhancement to a message is not incorporated into the Oracle software.
 Should you encounter a message generated on your system that differs from the message in this book, be assured the improved message text is usually incorporated in the next release of the software.
-If you should encounter a discrepancy, then please contact us using the information contained in the Reader Comment Form at the front of this manual.

 All messages are listed in order by the message code number.
 To look up a message, use the message code number.

 To help you find and fix errors, Oracle embeds object names, numbers, and character strings in some messages.
 These embedded variables are represented by string, number, or character, as appropriate.
 For example:

 The preceding message might actually appear as follows: